geoschem/GCClassic/docs/source/gcc-guide/02-build/rundir-files.rst

 .. option:: download_data.py

-   Use this Python script (which reads the associated configuration file to download data from one of the GEOS-Chem data portals to your disk space.
+   Use this Python script to download data from one of the GEOS-Chem data portals to your disk space.
 See our :ref:`dry-run` chapter for more information.

 .. option:: download_data.yml